drewletcher/html-link-parser/README.md

 Common Options:

+`{String} tag` - An HTML tag to find in the document.
+Hyperlink A elements that are children of this tag will be processed.
+This would usually be a section type element; "HEADER", "FOOTER", "NAV", "MAIN", "ASIDE", "ARTICLE", "SECTION", "TABLE"

-`{String|RegExp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a hyperlinks; optional, default: none.
+`{String|RegExp} heading` - Heading (H1-H6) element in the document after which the parser will look for a hyperlinks; optional, default: none.
 The parser does a string comparison or regexp match looking for first occurrence of `heading` value in a heading element.
+Searching will continue until another heading of equal level or higher is encountered.

+`{Array<String|RegExp>} terms` - terms to search for in hyperlink (A) attributes and inner text; optional, default: none.
+The parser does a string comparison or regexp match on attributes and inner text including child elements.

-If neither `heading` or `id` are specified then data output contains all rows from all hyperlinkss found in the document.
+Notes: If `tag`, `heading` and `terms` options are not specified then all hyperlinks found in the document are output.

-`{String|RegExp} id` - hyperlinks element id attribute in the document to parse for tabular data; optional, default: none.
-The parser does a string comparison of the `id` value in hyperlinks elements ID attribute.
-If neither `heading` or `id` are specified then data output contains all rows from all hyperlinkss found in the document.

-`{Boolean} trim` - trim whitespace from output values, default: true.

 ### HTTP Options